 What is an MPFI Engine?

-A Multi-Point Fuel Injection (MPFI) engine is a type of internal combustion engine that uses advanced electronic fuel injection technology to deliver precise amounts of fuel directly into each cylinder of the engine.
-Unlike older carburettor engines, which mix fuel and air outside the cylinder, MPFI engines atomize the fuel and inject it directly into individual cylinders, resulting in improved combustion efficiency and better overall performance.
+MPFI full form is Multi-Point Fuel Injection (MPFI) engine.
+It is a type of internal combustion engine that uses advanced electronic fuel injection technology to deliver precise amounts of fuel directly into each cylinder of the engine.
+Unlike older carburettor engines, which mix fuel and air outside the cylinder, MPFI engines atomise the fuel and inject it directly into individual cylinders, resulting in improved combustion efficiency and better overall performance.

 Working Principle of an MPFI Engine